 What's a Gumshoe?

-In the late 1800’s, shoes with gum rubber soles were invented, offering a stealth technology quickly adopted by the bad guys of the era to facilitate skulking about.
-The bad guys came to be known as “gumshoes.”
-By 1908, “gumshoes” had switched meaning, referring to the good guys in the silent footwear who chased the bad guys.
+In the late 1800’s, shoes with gum rubber soles were invented.
+Bad guys quickly adopted this new stealth technology to skulk about and, as a consequence, came to be known as “gumshoes.”
+By 1908, however, the term had morphed into the name for the good guys in the silent footwear who chased the bad guys.

-Intrigued?
-Click here to see the clues and answers to last year's event, then lace up your sneakers, don your deerstalker and do this year's Gumshoe!
+To get a flavor for the Gumshoe, click here to see last year's clues and answers, then lace up your sneakers, don your deerstalker and do this year's event!

-Step 1 (pun intended): Buy a Gumshoe entry form at one of these locations.
-They go on sale Friday, August 1.
+Step 1: Buy a Gumshoe entry form at one of these locations.
+They go on sale Friday, July 31.

 - Ken's Market